 You will respond completely differently from 100 calories of Oreos to 100 calories of fresh strawberries.
 The former is filled with processed fat and sugar which will make you feel sluggish and tired.
 While the latter will give your body the nutrients it needs to feel amazing while containing fibre.
 What will also keep you fuller for longer?
 A larger 300g box of strawberries or 2 small Oreos?
 I think you know the answer.
 As you can see both are 100 calories but your body's mental and hormonal responses to are going to be completely different once consumed.

 There is one thing I would recommend you do now.
 And that calculates how many calories you need to maintain your current weight.

 https://www.active.com/fitness/calculators/calories write done the result.

 Over the first 4 weeks of this journey simply be aware of calories.
-Read the back packets of foods if you have any doubts or simple search it online.
+Read the back packets of foods if you have any doubts or simply search them online.
 However, with the diet plans and recipes that I will supply for you, this has all been taken into consideration.
-After a couple of weeks roughly following the plan, you will have a better gauge of food to consume and not consume while instilling good habits and nutritional discipline.
+After a couple of weeks of roughly following the plan, you will have a better gauge of food to consume and not consume while instilling good habits and nutritional discipline.

 Find your macro formula.

 Macro’s stand for macronutrients of which there are 3 Protein, Fat and Carbohydrates of which 100% of calories are consumed.
 See the chart below for an example

 As you can see from the chart there is a recommended goal of the % of the total nutrients consumed from your daily calorie limit.

 What you need to know is everyone's body is different.
 There are no one sizes fits all approaches.
 Some people respond better to eating a higher percentage of carbs like me and others respond better by increasing their fat percentage.